English Language Arts Materials Collections for Instructionally Embedded States

 two familiar, identical objects

-two markers with a cap and a tip
+two markers with tips and caps

 two pairs of identical objects